kbot/imoji-ios-sdk-ui/README.md

 ## Animated Stickers!!
 ![alt tag](https://compass.imoji.io/10e/10ee60f8-6c68-43f8-9e2c-fca6e2b285ed-thumb.gif)

-Animated stickers loaded by default in versions 2.0.2 and higher.
-You're application will need to either use YYAnimatedImageView instead of UIImageView's or extract the contents of the animated gif into your own view (ex: FLAnimatedImage).
+Animated stickers are loaded by default in versions 2.0.2 and higher.
+The ImojiSDK uses [YYImage](https://github.com/ibireme/YYImage) to load and display animated content for efficient loading.

+Your application will need to either use YYAnimatedImageView (bundled in ImojiSDK) instead of UIImageView's or extract the contents of the animated gif into your own view (ex: FLAnimatedImage).

 To extract animated content, you can perform the following: